SAIC | MFA5010 | Chaosmotic Systems: Culture, Cosmology, and Computation

 Important Dates

-GRADING, ATTENDANCE, PRIVACY, AND ACCOMODATION POLICIES
+GRADING, ATTENDANCE, PRIVACY, AND ACCOMMODATION POLICIES

 Grading Breakdown

-• 33% in-class presentation
+• 33% wiki participation

 • 33% in-class participation